imjustasweetboy-coder/trasher/README.md

 > **DEV GARBAGE DEVOURER** — Standardized utility by **MENOS RUIDO**.

-**TRASHER** is a zero-bloat, cross-platform CLI tool built to wipe build artifacts, deep-purge environment caches, and empty system trash in one command.
+**TRASHER** is a cross-platform CLI tool built to wipe build artifacts, deep-purge environment caches, and empty system trash in one command.
 No third-party dependencies.
 Just pure Python standard library.

 ---